ktoso/akka-raft/README.md

 Disclaimer
 ----------

+:boom: :boom:

-**This project is still work in progress (treat it as EARLY PREVIEW) and has not been stress tested (athough it is tested on multiple nodes already).** Use at own risk.
+**This project is still work in progress (treat it as EARLY PREVIEW) and has not been stress tested (athough it is tested on multiple nodes already).
+Inconsistencies in the protocol implementation have been already discovered and will be worked on soon.**

+In other words: Use at own risk, best not on any production-like environments (for now).

 Basic info
 ----------